 The joint wildlife crime suppression taskforce has seized at least five tiger offspring previously suspected of having no lawful origins from a tiger zoo in the Northeast today, renewing concerns about the prevalence of wildlife trafficking activities long speculated in Thailand’s private zoos

-The operation led by the DNP’s special taskforces, Wild Hawk and Phaya Suea, under the instruction of the DNP’s Wildlife Conservation Office, has found that those five tigers at the Mukda Tiger Zoo and Farm in Mukdahan Province have no blood relationship with their claimed parents, based on DNA checks.
+The operation led by the DNP’s special taskforces, Wild Hawk and Phaya Suea, under the instruction of the DNP’s Wildlife Conservation Office, has found that those five tigers at the Mukda Tiger Zoo and Farm in Mukdahan Province have no blood relationships with their claimed parents, based on DNA checks.

 The DNP’s veterinarian team went to collect blood samples from the five tigers in late August, with the consent of the zoo’s owner.
-The samples of the first three tigers; Khao Yum, Khao Khlam, Khao Chao, claimed to be belonged to Father Hai Lap and Mother Hai Thong, were sent to two DNA testing labs of the DNP and of the Justice Ministry for double checking of the testing.
+The samples of the first three tigers; Khao Yum, Khao Khlam, Khao Chao, claimed to belong to Father Hai Lap and Mother Hai Thong, were sent to two DNA testing labs of the DNP and of the Justice Ministry for double checking of the testing.
 (The DNP Wildlife Forensic Science Unit (DNP-WIFOS) and the Central Institute of Forensic Science).

-For the first three tigers, the officials would take a legal action against the zoo’s owner as there are no lawful proofs of their origins, thus having violated the Wild Animal Reservation and Protection Act B.E.
+For the first three tigers, the officials would take legal action against the zoo’s owner as there are no lawful proofs of their origins, thus having violated the Wild Animal Reservation and Protection Act B.E.
 2562 (2019), for illegal possession of protected wildlife species under Section 17.
 This will carry the penalty of no less than 5 years in imprisonment and/or a fine of no less than Bt 500,000.

-The zoo’s owner also reported false information in regard to the offspring’s’ births.
+The zoo’s owner also reported false information in regard to the offspring’s births.
 So, this is additionally counted as having violated the Criminal Code under Section 137 for providing false information and Section 267 for misleading state officials to record false information.

 The five tigers, meanwhile, would be transferred for care at Chulabhorn Wildlife Captive Breeding Center in Si Sa Ket Province.